-A couple of months ago I received an approach from Suma, a vegetarian wholefoods cooperative based in Yorkshire, who asked if I would be willing to join their newly formed vegan and vegetarian bloggers network by creating recipes for their bi-monthly catalogue.
+A couple of months ago I received an approach from Suma, a vegetarian wholefoods cooperative based in Yorkshire, who asked if I would be willing to create recipes for their bi-monthly catalogue.

 Suma runs on strong ethical principles, specialising in fairly traded, organic and natural products, and as a workers’ cooperative to boot they pretty much tick all the right boxes for me, so I was delighted to accept their proposal.

 This, then, is the first of a series of bimonthly recipes I will be creating and publishing in association with Suma.